TonikaReddyT/edge-ai-suites/metro-ai-suite/sensor-fusion-for-traffic-management/docs/user-guide/Get-Started-Guide.md

 - Start AI Inference service, more details can be found at [section 4.2 Start Service](#42-start-service)
 - Run the application entry program, more details can be found at [section 4.3 Run Entry Program](#43-run-entry-program)

-Besides, users can test each component (without display) following the guides at [Advanced-User-Guide.md](./Advanced-User-Guide.md#532-1c+1r-unit-tests)
+Besides, you can test each component (without display) following the guides at [Advanced-User-Guide.md](./Advanced-User-Guide.md#532-1c+1r-unit-tests)

 ### Resources Summary
 - Local File Pipeline for Media pipeline